White Coat Ceremony

 The purpose of the ceremony is to formally welcome pharmacy students to the School and indoctrinate them into the pursuit of the pharmacy profession.
 During the ceremony, we will review the traditions and goals of the profession, and the significance of the pharmacy profession in providing for a healthy society.

-2016 marked the 10th anniversary of the White Coat Ceremony.
+2016 marked the 10th anniversary of the White Coat Ceremony; 2022 will mark the 16th anniversary.

-The presentation of donning an honourary white coat began in 2016 as part of the 10th anniversary celebration of the White Coat Ceremony.
+The presentation of donning an honorary white coat began in 2016 as part of the 10th anniversary celebration of the White Coat Ceremony.

 The pharmacy profession has evolved exponentially in recent years.
 But pharmacy would not be where it is today without history - the foundation of the present and future.
-Recipients of the Honourary White Coat have been practicing for decades and exhibit the qualities and dedication to the profession that we hope our students will display.
+Recipients of the Honorary White Coat have been practicing for decades and exhibit the qualities and dedication to the profession that we hope our students will display.
+Each year, a pharmacist presents the honour to the new recipient.

 Leaders.
 Mentors.
 Inspirations.